Employment Discrimination Lawyers in New York City, Philadelphia and New Jersey

 The challenge in age discrimination claims is not to prove that someone was fired or denied a job under suspicious circumstances, but rather that age or years of experience played a defining role in the employer’s decision.

 The Age Discrimination in Employment Act (ADEA) makes it illegal for a New York City, NY, Philadelphia or New Jersey employer to discrimination against people who are age 40 or older.
-Many employers fire, refuse to hire, or otherwise discriminate against men and women based on their age.
+Many employers fires, refuse to hire, or otherwise discriminate against men and women based on their age.
 While the ADEA provides protections for employees over 40, it does not protect workers under the age of 40.
 However; some states do have laws that protect younger workers from age discrimination.
 If you feel you have experienced workplace discrimination related to age discrimination in New York City, Philadelphia or New Jersey contact our Age Discrimination Attorneys now for a free consultation.

 Wage and Hour Violations | Compensation Discrimination Attorneys in New York City, New Jersey, Philadelphia

 What is Wage and Hour or Compensation Discrimination?
-All employees are entitled to equal pay based on his/her merit, however many employers find new and innovative ways to discriminate against their employees.
+All employees are entitled to equal pay based on his/her merit, however, many employers find new and innovative ways to discriminate against their employees.

 Wage or Compensation discrimination occurs anytime an employee is paid less based on his or her race, religion, gender, disability, sexual orientation, national origin, age or citizenship, that is illegal and the New York City, New Jersey and Philadelphia compensation discrimination lawyers at the Derek Smith Law Group can help.
-Other forms of compensation discrimination includes salary, overtime pay, bonuses, stock option, profit sharing, bonus plans, life insurance, vacation pay, holiday pay, or any other benefits of employment.
+Other forms of compensation discrimination include salary, overtime pay, bonuses, stock option, profit sharing, bonus plans, life insurance, vacation pay, holiday pay, or any other benefits of employment.

 Common Misconceptions with Employment Law | Employment Discrimination lawyer in NYC, NJ, Philadelphia